About SEND Home to School Transport in Kingston

 Home to school transport in the Royal Borough of Kingston upon Thames is delivered by Achieving for Children (AfC).

-A key component of the SEND reform is preparation for adulthood.
-It’s vital that all young people with SEND are suitably prepared to live as independently as possible.
-Like other young people of a similar age, many young people with SEND will aspire to enter the world of employment when they are older, and a vital employability skill is the ability to travel independently – without this, employment is very difficult, if not impossible.
-We acknowledge that Independent Travel Training (ITT) will not be possible for every young person, but in SEND transport, we are able to offer ITT to help prepare young people who are looking to become more independent as they approach the next stage of their lives.
+A key aim of the SEND Code of Practice is preparation for adulthood.
+It’s vital that all young people can prepare to live as independently as possible.
+Like other young people of a similar age, many young people with SEND will want to get a job when they are older.
+The ability to travel independently is a key employability skill.
+Without this, getting employment could be more difficult, if not impossible.
+We know that Independent Travel Training (ITT) will not be possible for every young person.
+But, we are able to offer ITT to help those young people willing to take part, as long as they meet the eligibility criteria for SEND Transport assistance.
+We aim to help them to become more independent as they approach the next stage of their lives.
 Please take a look at the link below.

 The Council and AfC are committed to meeting the educational needs of as many children and young people as possible within local schools.
 In most cases, this will mean that children and young people can walk or cycle to school with their parents or carers.
 The AfC Special Educational Needs and Disabilities Home to School Transport Policy sets out how we will help the small number of children and young people who find it difficult to travel to school without some assistance.
 This includes the policy for pre and post 16 SEND Transport.

 Apply for SEND home to school transport for your child

 You can apply for SEND transport services using our online form.
 Before you do we recommend that you read all the information on this page.

 Online SEND Transport Assistance application form (opens in new window) This application form is for use by families in Kingston and Richmond boroughs when applying for SEND transport assistance from Achieving for Children.
 If you have any questions about completing this application, or if you have already submitted an application and wish to make a follow up enquiry please contact either:

 Getting to School - User Guide for Parents and Carers